canro91/canro91.github.io/_posts/2020-10-01-ShowYourWorkTakeaways.md

 Ask yourself what you want to learn.
 And make a commitment of learning in front of others.
 Share what you love and the people who love the same thing will find you.

-{% include image.html name="Quote.png" alt="The minute you learn something, teach it" caption="" %}
+{% include image.html name="Quote.png" alt="The minute you learn something, teach it" caption="My favorite quote from Show Your Work" %}

 ## Share something small every day